ineffectivecoder/goercer/README.md

 - For HTTP mode, you MUST use a hostname, not an IP
 - Ensure your DNS/hostname is properly configured
 - Use NetBIOS name as fallback (single-label hostname)
-- Ensure firewall allows inbound port 80 on listener
-- Try verbose mode to see exact paths: `./goercer ... --http -v`

-**Problem: WebClient service won't start on target**

-- WebClient may be disabled by Group Policy
-- Try different coercion method: SpoolSample often works better for HTTP than PetitPotam
-- Some Windows versions/patches restrict WebClient activation

 ### Supported Methods